 I first learned about the Stanley Foundation in 1994.
 I was amazed by and fascinated with its mission and work from there on out.
 I spent many years waiting for a position to open up that I might qualify for and was lucky enough in June 2006 for that to happen.

-I am the director of policy programming, leading a team of dynamic and talented staff working to pursue the foundation’s mission.
+As vice president and director of policy programming strategy, I lead a team of dynamic and talented staff working to pursue the foundation’s vision, mission, and goals.
 While most days that means battling my inbox, going to meetings, and joining conference calls, the days when I get to see and be a part of the programming that brings our goals and vision to life are the best.

 What do you like most about your job?